jareddls/jareddls/README.md

 - 👋 Hi, I’m @jareddls
-- 👀 I’m interested in game development, and also a little in app development.
+- 👀 I’m interested in game and app development, as well as a huge interest in machine learning.
 - 🌱 I’m currently learning at CSUF for a Bachelor's Degree in Computer Science.
-I've recently started my upper-division classes, so I'm getting into the bulk of the classes that I do have heavy interest in.
 - 💞️ I’m looking to collaborate on game development projects, as I want experience in this field.
+I am also interested in any opportunities related to working on machine learning in the gaming industry.
 I would love to learn any tips you'd have or how to get started and keep a steady progress on that type of thing.
 - 📫 How to reach me:
  LinkedIn: https://www.linkedin.com/in/jared-de-los-santos \